mkaszubowski/reefpoints/source/posts/2016-03-25-what-makes-phoenix-presence-special-sneak-peek.md

 None of this would be possible without the innovations from Elixir and Erlang which gives us a distributed runtime that's unmatched by other languages.
-When we sat down to design Phoenix presence, instead of immediately asking "which database would be best to hold presences?", we could ask "how can we best replicate data in a distributed system without the user having to worry about it?".
+When we sat down to design Phoenix Presence, instead of immediately asking "which database would be best to hold presences?", we could ask "how can we best replicate data in a distributed system without the user having to worry about it?".
 The platforms you build